tomnz/pilight/README.md

 * [Blog post](http://tom.net.nz/2013/10/pilight/) detailing hardware and installation of PiLight
 * [Demo video](http://www.youtube.com/watch?v=ohJMUAsssQw) showing the PiLight interface and lights running

+The software is tested compatible with most versions of the Raspberry Pi (A/B/2/3) - but this is a rich application that will take full use of available hardware - so a Pi 3 is recommended!

 Client/Server
 -------------